amarshall/include_any/README.md

 ## Bugs & Caveats

 Use at your own risk, kids.
+I would strongly recommend against using this in production code; it modifies the very core of Ruby's core, and if something goes wrong it will do so spectacuarly.

 - Currently seg faults if passed anything but a `Class` or `Module`.
 It should accept (most) any object.
-- Will probably fail to install or seg fault under anything but MRI 1.9.3
+- Will probably fail to install or seg fault under anything but MRI 1.9.3.

 See the issues for more.